 AR can rocket sales online

-E-Commerce to A-Commerce
+From eCommerce to A-Commerce

-Online shoppers gain knowledge about products by means of word-of-mouth and product descriptions, photographs, video demos and reviews on various websites and the mass media.
+Online shoppers gain knowledge about products by means of word-of-mouth and product descriptions, photographs, video demos, and reviews on various websites and the mass media.
 Different consumers have different needs and opinions and no single product can cater to the requirements of all the consumers.
 This is where AR turns out to be an optimal solution.
 With AR, sellers can market their products to consumers in the most user-friendly way.
 Consumers themselves get to evaluate the products in terms of what suits them and what doesn’t.
 They need not completely depend on what the seller or other consumers say.
-A-commerce is an extension of or the upgraded digital era of e-commerce, thanks to AR.
+A-commerce is an extension of or the digital era of eCommerce, thanks to AR.

-AR is a highly potent solution to aggrandize E-Commerce
+AR is a highly potent solution to aggrandize eCommerce

-Discover more e-commerce trends in this article: E-commerce, what you need to know.
+Discover more eCommerce trends in this article: eCommerce, what you need to know.